 Chaffetz avoids re-election battle, eyes Utah governor race

+In this Sept.
 13, 2016, file photo, House Oversight and Government Reform Committee Chairman Rep. Jason Chaffetz, R-Utah speaks on Capitol Hill in Washington.
-Chaffetz says he won't for re-election or any other offi... .

 Comments